 If you suffer from migraines, you are far from alone.
-In fact, about 12% of adults and 10% of minors are dealing with migraines on a regular basis.
+In fact, about 12% of adults and 10% of minors are dealing with this neurological disorder on a regular basis.
 Additionally, there are about 4 million people dealing with chronic migraines which means the patient has 15 or more migraine days per month.
 Some even deal with daily migraines.
 This leads to disability for about 20% of chronic migraine patients.

 Of course, for those who have received an official diagnosis, this doesn’t mean a person is getting the right care.
 We’re going to look at 4 shocking facts that reveal just how underdiagnosed and undertreated that migraines are.
 Then we will look at a way to get natural, drug-free help for the suffering of migraines that is providing hope for many.